SFMOMA–San Francisco Museum of Modern Art

 (415) 655-7800 • thecjm.org

-Again making the list of J. reader favorites, San Francisco’s Contemporary Jewish Museum has strived to reflect the spectrum of the Jewish experience, not only in art but in music, film, literature and science.
-Among the special events: ceramic pop-ups, Night at the Jewseum, drop-in studios for families and musical performances.
-An exciting new daily offering in the Blue Cube is “Let’s Havruta,” a participatory experience free to all, fostering communication and intellectual exchange.
+Once again, this wonderful museum makes it onto the list of J. reader favorites, as it continues to reflect the spectrum of the Jewish experience, not only in art but in music, film, literature and science.
+Among the past special events: ceramic pop-ups, Night at the Jewseum, drop-in studios for families and musical performances.

 Oakland Museum of California